Richard C. Wilbur

-Richard C. Wilbur (July 1, 1936 – December 27, 2020) was a judge of the United States Tax Court from 1974 to 1986.
+Richard Carl Wilbur (July 1, 1936 – December 27, 2020) was a judge of the United States Tax Court from 1974 to 1986.

 Early life and education

-Born in Otisville, New York, to Rosemary and Edwin R. Wilbur, Wilbur attended public schools in Otisville, New York, and graduated from Otisville High School in 1954 and received a B.S. from Manhattan College in 1958.
+Born in Otisville, New York, to Rosemary and Edwin R. Wilbur, Wilbur attended public schools in Otisville, graduated from Otisville High School in 1954, and received a B.S. from Manhattan College in 1958.
 While in college, Wilbur played on the school basketball team, where he was "an integral integral part of three postseason appearances for Manhattan", averaging 10.9 points and 6.5 rebounds per game in his senior year and serving as "a key member of Manhattan's 1958 NCAA Tournament run".

 He received an LL.B. from Notre Dame Law School in 1962, where he was a staff member of the Notre Dame Lawyer, and a member of Gray's Inn and the Student Law Association.
 He also attended Harvard University's Kennedy School of Government for one year pursuant to a congressional staff fellowship awarded by the American Political Science Association.